 - A female corpse is being prepared for embalming.

-- Blood is seen being drained from a corpse.
+- Blood is seen being drained from a body.

 - A corpse is shown ripped in half.

-- Pieces of someone's stomach are shown on the slab.
+- Pieces of someone's stomach are displayed on a slab.

 - A corpse is shown with its arm torn off.